 If a car has never been in a serious accident, never had the odometer rolled back and was never bought back by the manufacturer because of a manufacturer’s defect, it’s said to have a clean title.
-That title is free of any title branding that stipulate a special status for the vehicle and warn potential buyers of a possible problem or issue with the car.
-A clean title is also a title that is easily transferable from one party to the next which means.
+That title is free of any title branding that stipulates a special status for the vehicle and warns potential buyers of a possible problem or issue with the car.
+A clean title is also a title that is easily transferable from one party to the next which means:

 - The title is free of liens.